wireapp/wire-docs/src/how-to/install/ansible-VMs.md

 ### Troubleshooting external services
 Cassandra, Minio, PostgresSQL, RabbitMQ and Elasticsearch are running outside Kubernets cluster, make sure those machines have necessary ports open -

-On each of the machines running Cassandra, Minio, PostgresSQL, RabbitMQ and Elasticsearch, run the following commands to open the necessary ports, if needed:
+On each of the machines running Cassandra, Minio, PostgresSQL, RabbitMQ and Elasticsearch, run the following commands to open the necessary ports, if necessary:
 ```bash
 sudo bash -c '
 set -eo pipefail;